 Meals: B, L

 After breakfast, enjoy a leisurely morning in Bukhara, with time to rest at the hotel or set out independently to wander the Old Town’s lanes, revisit favorite sites, or shop for last-minute crafts.
 Alternatively, join an optional guided visit to the historic Jewish Quarter, once home to thousands of Bukharan Jewish families who developed their own distinct dialect, customs, and religious practice over centuries of relative isolation.
-Step inside the modest main synagogue near Lyabi-Hauz to meet Abram Borisovich Ishakov, Chairman of the Bukharan Jewish Community, where you view a treasured Torah scroll safeguarded here for generations and listen as he performs a traditional haqqoni, an a cappella religious song in Tajiki Persian that embodies the community’s deep spiritual heritage.
+Step inside the modest main synagogue near Lyabi-Hauz to meet with a representative of the Bukharan Jewish Community, view a treasured Torah scroll safeguarded here for generations, and listen to a traditional Haqqani, an a cappella religious song in Tajki Persian that embodies the community's deep spiritual heritage.
 In the afternoon or early evening, board the train from Bukhara to Samarkand, watching the desert landscape roll by before arriving in one of the Silk Road’s most storied cities.
 Settle into your hotel, then gather for dinner at a local restaurant, enjoying Uzbek favorites as an introduction to Samarkand’s rich cultural tapestry.

 Overnight: Kosh Havuz Boutique Hotel or similar